jakelever/swc-machine-learning-short/README.md

 shell-novice
 ============

-An introduction to the Unix shell for people who have never used the command line before using an adventure concept.
+An introduction to the machine learning concepts using Python 3 and [scikit-learn](https://scikit-learn.org).
-Please see <https://jakelever.github.io/shell-novice-adventure> for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.
+Please see <https://jakelever.github.io/swc-machine-learning-short> for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.